IV-GII/GII-2013/ejercicios/rubenmartin.md

 Deducimos una amortización máxima del 25% cada año:
 511.57 * 0.25 = 127.89 € cada año

 **Amortización a 7 años**
-Amortizacmos el precio sin IVA entre los 7 años:
+Amortizaremos el precio sin IVA entre los 7 años:
 511.57 / 7 = 73.08 € cada año